YesselmanLab/programming_resources/general_skills/github_01.md

 If none of the above options work, go to this [link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to find additional instructions for your machine.
 To setup a github account, go github's [website](https://github.com/) and follow the on-screen directions to setup an account.
 With this all set up, you can move onto the next stage!
-## Part II: Understanding repo's and making a clone of an existing project
+## Part II: Understanding repo's, cloning and branches

 In the scope of github, a repository, or repo, is the space in which a single project lives.
 For most purposes, a repo is equivalent to a directory and can hold almost anything you can put in a directory on your computer, though there are often storage limits on github.
 Roughly speaking, a repo **is** a project, so understanding how to maneuver them is key to using `git`/github.